srforever/giro3d/GOVERNANCE.md

 Discussion about the topic would have already happened in a [Proposal] email thread an issue or Merge Request on the tracker, to express the issues and opinions.
 The [Vote] thread is to ratify the proposal if that is felt to be necessary.

-The instigator sends the Vote email to the dev mailing list.
+The instigator sends the Vote email to the dev communication channel.
 Describe the issue with no ambiguity and in a positive sense.
 Define the date and time for the end of the vote period.

 Votes are expressed by replying email using the voting symbols defined above.
 Voters can change their vote during the timeframe.
 At the end of the vote period, the instigator tallies the number of final votes and reports the results.